 -

-The big idea is to use AI to coordinate work across the entire business from one place, helping to break down the walls that often pop up between departments like IT, HR, and customer service.
+The bigger picture is AI coordination across the entire business from one platform, breaking down silos between IT, HR, and customer service.

 ServiceNow AI features